 Selecting LED Aquarium Lighting For Planted Tanks

 LED Aquarium Lighting and Live Plants – Will They Work?

 If you recently purchased a new aquarium kit it’s very likely that it came with a LED light fixture.

-And if you’re thinking of keeping live plants you may be wondering if LED light can support live plants at all?
+And if you’re thinking of keeping live plants you may be wondering if an LED light can support live plants at all?

 Most aquarium kits that come with a LED are likely not near this range.
-However, there are many examples these “kit” LED lights growing low light plants.
+However, there are many examples of these “kit” LED lights growing low light plants.